-REGISTER BY AUGUST 31 AND SAVE ON FALL COURSES
+REGISTER BY JUNE 5 AND SAVE ON SUMMER COURSES

 Learn how to sign with American Sign Language (ASL), the predominant language used in North America by half a million Deaf and hard of hearing people, and many members of the Deaf community.
 ASL is a complete visual language with unique grammar and sentence structures, and is made up of handshapes, facial expressions, head and physical movements, and postures.